api-platform/docs/core/jwt.md

 This takes care of using the correct passphrase to encrypt the private key, and setting the correct permissions on the keys allowing the web server to read them.

-Since these keys are created by the `root` user from a container, your host user will not be read them during `docker-compose build api` process.
+Since these keys are created by the `root` user from a container, your host user will not be able to read them during `docker-compose build api` process.
 Add the `config/jwt/` folder to `api/.dockerignore` file so that they are skipped from the result image.

 If you want the keys to be auto generated in `dev` environment, see an example in the [docker-entrypoint script of api-platform/demo](https://github.com/api-platform/demo/blob/master/api/docker/php/docker-entrypoint.sh).